Preface to the Glossary

 The use of the Cabalists is gematria principally, but they also utilized its many other sub-forms.
 The use of the old astronomers is Astrology.
 Therefore, some definitions are cross referenced with other esoteric traditions wherever possible.
 Anima Mundi is One Life.
 She bestows Hagia Sophia continuously to all sufficiently receptive (the very meaning of Qabalah) through the Still Small Voice, geography notwithstanding.

 There are no reproductions of any traditional or classic alchemical pictures, woodcut-prints or drawings on this site.
 This is deliberate.
 So many drawings are referenced that it would be impossible to copy and paste them all on a site that is already rather large in scope.
 Besides, all the drawings and diagrams referenced here have already been printed and reprinted in various books and on other Internet sites.
 A word of caution, I might add.
 Some pictures and drawings called out in these definitions are from specific texts.
 In the reprint of some of these texts some drawings have not been faithfully recopied.
 Splendor Solis by Solomon Trismosin is a good example.
+By the way, the recent addition of this Article is the only one to include pictorial illustrations.
 The version in the Bibliography section on this site is a version with color plates.
 Splendor Solis has been reprinted since, but the color scheme has been radically distorted.
 Color was/is extremely important in genuine alchemical manuscripts.
 To change any color arrangement is to completely distort the implied hints and information.
 If you research the pictures and prints called out on this site, please check the Bibliography section for the exact publication.
 There are other published texts with similar problems.

 Another purpose for not including any pictures or prints here is a deliberate attempt to make a miner work for ‘His Grace.’
 All the referenced drawings are described in detail to support what I surmise to be their original intent.
 The illustrations are duly accredited and referenced to books listed in the Bibliography.
 The zealous aspirant of Alchemy already will have a number of these texts.
 It is my hope that other readers without a library will imagine and ponder the illustrations described, and then invest the time and energy to research the actual pictures referenced.
 This will excite the subconscious in the language of Universal Pictorial Symbolism.
 In the interim, after the reading and before the actual diagram is found, new and additional insights will surface de balneo, rendering the diagrams even more evocative when found eventually.
 This is perhaps the best service I could perform for the reader.
 The effect is long-lasting.
 Take time for the Magnum Opus.
 Meditate often.
 Success is measured in direct proportion with our desire to know.
 One Adept recorded in the Secret Symbols of the Rosicrucians his knowing of and about the First Matter for seventeen years prior to The Almighty giving him the actual inner visual experience.
 But ‘Kisses from His Mouth’ are inevitable to the ardent, patient and devout.
 May His Light and Grace extend upon all who earnestly aspire.